Submodular Function Maximization via the Multilinear Relaxation and Contention Resolution Schemes: Contention resolution schemes

 Hence, it remains to prove~\eqref{eq:pruneToProve}.
 Consider first the non-monotone case.
 Here we have

-However, the two equalities based on~\eqref{eq:pruneProp} hold as well in the monotone case without pruning, since $f_{J\cap [i-1]}(i)\geq 0$ due to monotonicity, and $I=J$.

 On the product space associated with the distribution of $R$ conditioned on $i\in R$, both of the terms $\E[\b1_{i\in I}\mid R]$ and $\max\{0,f_{R\cap [i-1]}(i)\}$ are non-increasing functions, because of the monotonicity of the \crs scheme used to obtain $I$ from $R$ and $f$ being submodular, respectively.
+Notice that the randomness in both terms $\E[\b1_{i\in I} \mid R]$ and $\max\{0,f_{R\cap [i-1]}(i)\}$ stems only from the random set $R$, and not from the potential randomness of the CR scheme.
 Hence, by the FKG inequality we obtain

 where in the second to last equality we use again the property that $f_{R\cap [i-1]}(i)$ is independent of $i\in R$.
 Hence, this shows~\eqref{eq:pruneToProve} as desired, and completes the proof. \end{proof}